clemsonciti/palmetto-documentation/pages/documentation/software_tensorflow.md

    Number of GPUs: 1 or 2 (Note: if GPU node is acquired, at least 2 CPU cores are required)
    Queue: workq
    ```

+1. Once your JupyterHub has started, you should see the Tensorflow kernel in your list of kernels when you click "New".

 ### Setting up the kernel for non-GPU node is the same as GPU, except using tf_env_cpu